Temple Adas Israel (Sag Harbor)

-Temple Adas Israel is Reform synagogue in Sag Harbor, New York.
-It is one of fewer than 100 19th century synagogue buildings still standing in the United States.
+Temple Adas Israel is Reform Jewish synagogue in Sag Harbor, Suffolk County, on Long Island, New York, in the United States.
+It is one of the 19th century synagogue buildings in the United States.

 History

-Describing itself as "Long Island’s oldest synagogue", Temple Adas Israel was founded as Congregation Mishkan Israel in 1893, the temple purchased land 1896 and the building was completed in 1898.
+Describing itself as "Long Island’s oldest synagogue", Temple Adas Israel was founded as the Orthodox Congregation Mishkan Israel in 1893, the temple purchased land 1896, and the building was completed in 1898.
 The Brooklyn Daily Eagle attributed the creation of the new congregation to the establishment of Fahy's watchcase factory, which had drawn a large number of Russian and Polish-Jewish workingmen to Sag Harbor.
 Within a short time, there were 15 Jewish-owned retail stores in the village and the Brooklyn Eagle reported that Jewish success in retailing fruit and clothing "testify to their industry."